November 1, 2017

 If the project value is over $20,000, Home Building Compensation Fund is required and covers you if the builder is unable to complete the work under certain circumstances.
 This insurance is issued in your name and is calculated based on your project’s value.

-If you are renovating or extending a house you already have, make sure to contact your insurance provider to let them know in writing.
+If you are carrying out alterations or additions to a house you already have, make sure to contact your insurance provider to let them know in writing.
 Find out what changes you need to make to your home and contents policy.

 Always provide your prospective builder a detailed scope and schedule of fixtures and finishes.
 This ensures you are both on the same page for what is to be delivered.